purva2124/SKILLLAB_PROR-2026-TechWizards/README.md

 ## 18.4 If You Had One More hour

-What would you improve next?

-To maximize the project's impact, we could integrate a multithreaded multimodal feedback layer that uses temporal thresholding to provide real-time auditory instruction without lagging the video feed.
-By requiring a stable gesture for a 60-frame window, the system triggers an asynchronous Text-to-Speech (TTS) engine to announce the Mudra's benefits, transforming the classifier into a low-latency assistive technology.
-This eyes-free interface enhances accessibility for visually impaired users and ensures the practitioner remains in a meditative state while receiving pedagogical feedback.
+To maximize the project's impact, we could integrate adding voice feedback for each detected mudra, improving detection accuracy using more refined contour analysis or integrating MediaPipe for precise hand landmark tracking, and expanding the number of recognizable mudras to make the system more comprehensive.
+I would also include stability improvements to reduce flickering between detections, add a “No Hand” or “Unknown” state for robustness, and display performance metrics like FPS.
+These improvements would make the system more interactive, accurate, and user-friendly while maintaining real-time performance on the Raspberry Pi.

 # 19. Final Submission Checklist